Checkmarx/JS-SCP/src/general-coding-practices/sandboxing.md

 Moreover user input data should never be subject of string concatenation to computed, for examples, database queries.

-You'll find to more General Coding Practices on [OWASP SCP - Quick Reference Guide][3] which we will address together
+You'll find more to General Coding Practices on [OWASP SCP - Quick Reference Guide][3] which we will address together:

 * "_Do not pass user supplied data to any dynamic execution function_"
 * "_Restrict users from generating new code or altering existing code_"